 #StreetsForAll Phase 2: Inaccessible street designs

-Many local authorities are redesigning their streets to accommodate more pedestrians and cyclists, to adhere to social distancing measures.
-New one-way systems, increased cycle lanes and outdoor seating areas, however, are acting as physical barriers to blind and partially sighted pedestrians.
+Many local authorities are redesigning their streets to accommodate more pedestrians and cyclists.
+New shared spaces, increased cycle lanes and outdoor seating areas, however, are acting as physical barriers to blind and partially sighted pedestrians.
 Many of these changes are being implemented with little consultation and they are not being communicated effectively to disabled people.
 We are campaigning for accessible streets for all.